jinghuazhao/software-notes/envirs/README.md

 ```
 or start with `netbeans --javahome /usr/lib/jvm/java-8-oracle` (more convenient to set `alias netbeans='netbeans --javahome /usr/lib/jvm/java-8-oracle'` at `.bashrc`).

+NetBeans 9.0 is currently available from https://netbeans.apache.org/download/nb90/; the .zip file can be downloaded and unpacked for use.

 For software such as `cutadapt` cython is required,
 ```bash
 sudo apt install cython